Lynkels2/100-days-of-code/log.md

 ### Day43: August 6th 2017

-**Today's Progress**:  Wrapped up with pomodoro clock on freecodecamp finally this one took a ot of time i came across a google challange for google assistant signed up will be trying out my luck with that at least improve my knowledge and got my first pr merged.Good day innit.
+**Today's Progress**:  Wrapped up with pomodoro clock on freecodecamp finally this one took a lot of time i came across a google challange for google assistant signed up will be trying out my luck with that at least improve my knowledge and got my first pr merged.Good day innit.

 **Thought's** : Today was kinda long i spent all of it in front of my laptop. i pity my eyes.